Kaziranga Conservation History

 - 2005 - Kaziranga National Park celebrates its centenary (1905 - 2005)

-From a few dozen rhinos in 1905 to 1700 in 2005, Kaziranga has come a long way.
+Kaziranga has come a long way, from a few dozen rhinos in 1905 to 1700 in 2005.
 Other success stories which have played out quietly on the sidelines have been the increase in tiger and elephant populations.
 From 29 tigers in 1972 to 86 in 2000, the growth rate has been very healthy.
-Kaziranga today has the highest tiger density in the world.
-Over time, through addition of land, the park size has been increased and now stands at 860 sq. km.
+As a result, Kaziranga today has the highest tiger density in the world.
+Over time, through the addition of land, the park size has been increased and now stands at 860 sq. km.

-Kaziranga would not be where it is now if it was not for the dedicated foresters and field officers who spend days and nights in the malaria-infested swamps physically protecting the animals from any calamity - be it floods, fire or poachers.
+Kaziranga would not be where it is now if it were not for the dedicated foresters and field officers who spend days and nights in the malaria-infested swamps physically protecting the animals from any calamity - floods, fire, or fire poachers.
 Officials are on red alert 365 days a year, 24 hours a day.
-Till date 12 foresters have lost their lives so that Kaziranga and its inhabitants can flourish.
+To date, 12 foresters have lost their lives so that Kaziranga and its inhabitants can flourish.

-The Assam Forest Department and the Wildlife Trust of India with support from WTI's partner, the International Fund for Animal Welfare (IFAW) have set up the Centre for Wildlife Rehabilitation and Conservation at Kaziranga National Park.
-The Centre deals with distressed wild animals in a scientific manner as per international norms.
-As per WTI's website the Centre as on August 2004 has attended 253 rescue cases of wild animals in Assam, with 128 animals being successfully treated and released back into the wild.
+With support from WTI's partner, the International Fund for Animal Welfare (IFAW), the Assam Forest Department, and the Wildlife Trust of India have set up the Centre for Wildlife Rehabilitation and Conservation at Kaziranga National Park.
+The Centre scientifically deals with distressed wild animals as per international norms.
+As per WTI's website, as of August 2004, the Center has attended 253 rescue cases of wild animals in Assam, with 128 animals being successfully treated and released back into the wild.